cugos/cugos.github.com/2015-spring-fling/index.md

     type: talk third
     title: Tools to Import/Export OpenStreetMap Data
     name: Eldan Goldenberg
-    description: Eldan has made some tools to simplify hosting a copy of OpenStreetMap data for a region, keeping it up to date and exporting data as needed...
+    description: Eldan has made some tools to simplify hosting a copy of OpenStreetMap data for a region, keeping it up to date and exporting data as needed<a href="https://gist.github.com/powersa/539eed80751353d8408d#simple-tools-to-import-and-export-openstreetmap-data">...</a>
   -
     type: talk third
     title: "xray: N-Dimensional Labeled Raster Datasets in Python"
     name: Jeff Gerard, <a href="http://www.climate.com/">Climate Corp</a>
-    description: xray is an open source Python package that brings the labeled data power of Pandas to the physical sciences and spatial analysis, by providing N-dimensional variants of...
+    description: xray is an open source Python package that brings the labeled data power of Pandas to the physical sciences and spatial analysis, by providing N-dimensional variants of<a href="https://gist.github.com/powersa/539eed80751353d8408d#xray-n-dimensional-labeled-raster-datasets-in-python">...</a>
   -
     type: talk third
     title: Open Drone Preserve